Gladstone's Library

 Such a great place,staff is so helpful and location is great.From the moment I walked in the door the staff was so friendly they made me feel like I was home.This place is fantastic if you want to have a relaxing time

+I have just run a training course at Gladstone Library.
 It's a fantastic facility with characterful meeting rooms, really nice staff and warm atmosphere.
 There is a good cafe and you can stay over.
+A great place for meetings and events.
+Hope to be back soon.

 Interesting cultural experience; very quiet, quite historic.
 Themed rooms on the upper floors available for a stay with detached/shared washrooms.
 Clean, more basic than luxury; the experience will vary widely depending on who else is in residence at the time.
 A pleasant change if you've burnt out on the madness of youth hostel travel.
 Large walled park and a very limited number of shops within walking distance; coming with a vehicle will make for a more flexible trip.